How to know if you’re arguing with a psychopath?

 The sad part is, an argument with a narcissist has no end.
 It will go round and round until you have given them the upper hand

-Here are 6 warning signs that the person you’re arguing with is a psychopath and it’s time to disengage:
+Here are 6 warning signs you’re arguing with a psychopath and it’s time to disengage:

 1. Lies and excuses.